kanflo/uhej-example/README.md

-# uhej-example
+# uHej Example

-An ESP8266 example for uHej
+This is an example for [uHej](https://github.com/kanflo/uhej) where you will find more information.